• Skip to primary navigation

 • About

-• Articles
+• Blog

 • Newsletter

-• Donate
+• Support

-The Truth About Depression (and Antidepressants)
+The Suppressed Truth About Depression

 BY SOFO ARCHON

 According to the World Health Organization, about 300 million people suffer from depression.
+So, why is that?

-Although depression often does have a biological, genetic, neurochemical component, it can’t be understood in isolation of psychological, social and ecological factors.
-Why?
-Because our neurochemistry, genes and biology are greatly influenced by those factors.
-For example, research shows that early life stress, such as childhood maltreatment, has a detrimental effect on brain structure, which significantly increases the risk of developing depression.
-Racism, sexism, unemployment, poverty, unfair working conditions, loneliness, nature deprivation and tragic events — among plenty of other factors — have also been shown to significantly increase the risk of developing depression.
+For example, research shows that early-life stress, such as childhood maltreatment, has a detrimental effect on brain structure, significantly increasing the risk of developing depression.
+Racism, sexism, unemployment, poverty, unfair working conditions, loneliness, nature deprivation, and tragic events—among many other factors—have also been shown to increase that risk.

-To deal with the epidemic of depression, therefore, we need to address all those issues, instead of just ingesting antidepressants, as if they alone can magically heal us.
 In fact, studies suggest that, generally speaking, antidepressants have little to no positive effect on treating depression.
-Even worse, it can be argued that, overall, antidepressants do more harm than good, considering their severe side effects, which include weight gain, fatigue, loss of libido, insomnia, emotional flatness, agitation, increased suicidal thoughts and withdrawal symptoms.
-(Note: If you’re on antidepressants, I’m not implying or suggesting here that they are necessarily bad for you or that you should stop taking them.
-I’m just putting things into perspective.)
+It could even be argued that, overall, they do more harm than good, considering their severe side effects—which include weight gain, fatigue, loss of libido, insomnia, emotional flatness, agitation, increased suicidal thoughts, and withdrawal symptoms.
+(Note: if you’re on antidepressants, I’m not implying that they are necessarily bad for you or that you should stop taking them.
+I’m simply putting things into perspective.)

 SHARETWEET